MWilliams-26/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+Around The U.S. (API Functionality)

 ### Overview

 * Intro
 * Figma
+* HTML
+* CSS
 * Images
+* APIs
+* Javascript

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+this project enhances the site's features by leveraging APIs creatively.
+Users can now easily customize their profiles by changing avatars and managing profile cards seamlessly with server requests.
+This simple yet effective enhancement brings a new level of personalization to the platform

 **Figma**